MRaflyH/TA-STI/DECISIONS.md

 it is held constant across roughly 730 consecutive rows.
 A feature that cannot vary hour to hour cannot explain hour-to-hour variance in the target.

+**Not** because the data is thin. v1's config called it "(sparse!)" and never checked; it is complete — 756 records, 9 points × 84 months, zero missing, 2018-01 to 2024-12 **[measured]**.
+Bab II should say resolution and not repeat the sparsity claim.

 **Cost.** One fewer aerosol-related variable, in a literature where aerosol loading is argued to affect lightning.
-Bab II should say the variable was considered and rejected on resolution grounds rather than omit it — a reviewer who knows the aerosol literature will look for it.
+Bab II should say the variable was considered and rejected on resolution grounds rather than omit it — a reviewer who knows that literature will look for it.

-**Reversal.** Add it back to the POWER parameter list; the raw files are already there, so no re-download.
+**Reversal.** Add it back to `power.PARAM_FREQ` and to `features.POWER`; the raw files are already there, so no re-download.
 The broadcast machinery is deliberately kept for this reason and for whatever the literature step turns up.

 **Bab.** II (considered and rejected), IV.

 **Decided by.** Rafly, 2026-09-10.

-**Status.** **Decided, not implemented.** `features.POWER` still lists it and `power.py` does not exist yet.
+**Status.** Implemented. `power.PARAMS` and `features.POWER` both hold the same five parameters.

 ---